RC4ML/SwCC/doc/INSTALL.md

 This document shows all of the essential software installation process on test machine. **We already install all dependencies on our artifact machines.**

 **Important: The RoCE experiments require MLNX_OFED to be installed, whereas the Soft-RoCE experiments require it to be uninstalled.
-Therefore, please conduct the SwRDMA and Soft-RoCE experiments on sender0 and receiver0, and perform the RoCE experiments on sender1 and receiver1.**
+Therefore, please conduct the SwCC and Soft-RoCE experiments on sender0 and receiver0, and perform the RoCE experiments on sender1 and receiver1.**

 ## 1. Install QDMA Driver: